Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 * If you do not know what submodules are, or you are not using git from the command line, **PLEASE make sure to fetch the submodules too**.

-* Use macports or homebrew and install FFmpeg, x264, Qt5, cmake, mbedtls and swig (if you want scripting).

-  * NOTE: Qt5 can also be downloaded/installed via the Qt website, though keep in mind that you will have to set the QTDIR environment variable to the Qt5 build base directory.
-    * For example: `export QTDIR=/usr/local/opt/qt`
+#### macOS Full Build Script

+To get a self-built OBS up and running, a default build and packaging script is provided.
+This script only requires Homebrew (https://brew.sh) to be installed on the build system already:

+* To build OBS as-is with full browser-source support, simply run `./CI/full-build-macos.sh` from the checkout directory (The script will take care of downloading all necessary dependencies).
+* To *create an app-bundle* after building OBS, run the script with the `-b` flag: `./CI/full-build-macos.sh -b`
+* To *create a disk image* after building OBS, run the script with the `-p` flag: `./CI/full-build-macos.sh -b -p`
+* To *notarize* an app bundle after building and bundling OBS, run the script with the `-n` flag: `./CI/full-build-macos.sh -b -n`
+* To create an app-bundle *without building OBS again*, run the script with the `-s` flag: `./CI/full-build-macos.sh -s -b`

+The last option is helpful if custom `cmake` flags have been used, but a proper app bundle is desired.

+#### macOS Custom Builds

+Custom build configurations require a set of dependencies to be installed on the build system.
+Some dependencies need to be installed via Homebrew (https://brew.sh):

+* FFmpeg
+* x264
+* cmake
+* freetype
+* mbedtls
+* swig
+* Qt5

-  * NOTE: If you need SRT support, you might need to install FFmpeg from a custom tap instead of the default homebrew FFmpeg, like so:
+If you need SRT support, either use FFmpeg provided by `obs-deps` or install FFmpeg from a custom tap instead of the default homebrew FFmpeg:

             brew tap homebrew-ffmpeg/ffmpeg
             brew install homebrew-ffmpeg/ffmpeg/ffmpeg --with-srt

-* Make sure to have the macOS 10.13 or newer SDK installed (comes with recent versions of Xcode)
+#### Pre-Built Dependencies

+These dependencies are also available via `obs-deps` (https://github.com/obsproject/obs-deps) as pre-compiled binaries, which are assured to be compatible with current OBS code (as OBS is built against specific versions of some packages while Homebrew delivers most recent stable builds).

+* **When using obs-deps**, extract both archives from the macOS release to `/tmp/obsdeps` to assure compatibility with app bundling later (due to the way `dylib`s are identified and linked).
+* Create a build directory inside the `obs-studio` directory, change to it, then configure the project via `cmake`:

+                cmake -DCMAKE_OSX_DEPLOYMENT_TARGET=10.13 -DQTDIR="/tmp/obsdeps" -DSWIGDIR="/tmp/obsdeps" -DDepsPath="/tmp/obsdeps" -DDISABLE_PYTHON=ON ..

+* Build OBS by running `make`

+#### Configuring and Building

+* If not already handled by the Homebrew installation, install a current macOS platform SDK (only macOS 10.13 or newer is supported): `xcode-select --install`
-* In a terminal, go to the obs-studio directory create a 'build' sub directory and change to it, then to build, type:
+* Create a build directory inside the `obs-studio` directory, change to it, then configure the project via `cmake`:

-        cmake -DDISABLE_PYTHON=ON .. && make
+                cmake -DCMAKE_OSX_DEPLOYMENT_TARGET=10.13 -DDISABLE_PYTHON=ON ..

-* It builds in a modular structure by default.
-To run it via terminal, go to `build/rundir/RelWithDebInfo/bin`, then run using command `./obs`
+* *NOTE*: `cmake` might require additional parameters to find `Qt5` libraries present on this system, this can either be provided via `-DQTDIR="/usr/local/opt/qt"` or setting an environment variable, e.g.: `export QTDIR=/usr/local/opt/qt`
+* Build OBS by running `make`
+* Run OBS from the `/rundir/RelWithDebInfo/bin` directory in your build directory, by running `./obs` from a Terminal

-* NOTE: If you are running via command prompt, you *must* be in the 'bin' directory specified above, otherwise it will not be able to find its files relative to the binary.
+* *NOTE*: If you are running via command prompt, you *must* be in the 'bin' directory specified above, otherwise it will not be able to find its files relative to the binary.

-* Currently app bundles are created on CI with the before deploy script, may require tweaking to work locally. https://github.com/obsproject/obs-studio/blob/master/CI/before-deploy-osx.sh#L20
-  * We are currently working to improve this process
+***

+### macOS Xcode Project

+To create an Xcode project for OBS, `cmake` must be run with additional flags.
+Follow the build instructions above to create a working configuration setup, then add `-G Xcode` to the `cmake` command, e.g.:

+                cmake -DCMAKE_OSX_DEPLOYMENT_TARGET=10.13 -DDISABLE_PYTHON=ON -G Xcode ..

+This will create an `obs-studio.xcodeproj` project file in the build directory as well as Xcode project files for all build dependencies.
+To build a full macOS build, the build target `ALL_BUILD`can be used, but must be configured first:

+* Select `ALL_BUILD` from available build schemes in Xcode, then press `CMD+B` to build the project at least once
+* Then select `Edit Scheme...` from the same menu.
+* Under the `Info` tab, click on the dropdown for `Executable`, then click on `other`
+* Navigate to the `/rundir/debug/bin` bin folder that the previous Xcode build process should have created and select the `obs` binary found there
+* Next switch to the `Options` tab and check the box to `Use custom working directory` and select the same `/rundir/debug/bin` directory in your Xcode build directory

+With these options set, OBS can be compiled, run and debugged via Xcode.
+Note that _some_ features (e.g. prompt for access to video devices) will lead to a crash as macOS requires applications to run as a bundle for this to work.
 # Linux

 Any installation directions marked Unofficial are not maintained by the OBS Studio author and may not be up to date or stable.